yochaigal/cairn/resources/monsters/camel.md

 # Camel

-3 HP, 15 STR, bite (d6)
+3 HP, 12 STR, 13 DEX, 4 WIL, bite (d6)

-- Beasts of burden native to dry lands.
+- Beasts of burden native to dry, arid lands.
-- Might go weeks without water after being properly sated.
+- Can survive without water for weeks at a time.
 - Moves through sand and broken ground without difficulty.